 In any corner of the island you can eat bananas and plantains in all its versions.
 From a mofongo (fried plantains mashed with fried pork skin or chicharrón), to mangú with salami (boiled mashed plantains accompanied with fried salami slices).
 You can also eat the Bandera Dominicana (Dominican Flag) composed by rice with red beans, salad and a braised chicken worth licking your fingers.
 If you’re dieting, we recommend you to make a break and GET FAT.

-However, in the mountains it’s another story.
-If you’re coming to the mountains, you should bring something to cover yourself from the “frozen” (not that frozen) weather you might run into.
-In general, bring light luggage and don’t forget to pack repellent to fight against the mosquitos’ or you’ll be “eaten alive”.
-They will have no mercy with you so either should you.
+However, in the mountains you should bring something to cover yourself from the cooler weather you might run into.
+In general, bring light luggage and don’t forget to pack insect repellent to fight against the mosquitos.

 Our personal recommendation?
 The first thing you have to pack is your camera.
-You’ll want to take photos of every landscape, every color, every face, every smile of its people and every adventure you’ll live on this mind-blowing piece of land, as every Dominican refer to its country.
+You’ll want to take photos of every landscape, every color, every face, every smile of its people and every adventure you’ll live on this mind-blowing country.

 FOR ANY EMERGENCY CALL 911